How Automated Airline Refunds Support Passenger Compensation Programs

-The Costly Challenge of Airline Compensation
+The Growing Cost of Airline Refunds

 Flight cancellations, delays, mishandled baggage, and getting bumped from flights create situations where carriers must compensate passengers with cash payments.
 Flight vouchers and travel credits can no longer serve as the default form of compensation, meaning each type of incident now carries a direct financial cost, such as refunds, and indirect costs, including administrative burdens and customer dissatisfaction.